indraai/corpus/README.md

 [#CORPUS]() - Listed here is the main training corpus for the Indra Quantuma Computing Environment Agents and Clients.
 Please make sure to become familiar with it's contents.

+To train highly accurate machine learning models, a data corpus is essential.
+Corpus of data is useful across industries to generate beneficial insights, predictions, and decisions for businesses.

+Generally, a data corpus is a collection of text that is written by a native speaker.
+A corpus can be generated from numerous sources including social networks, tweets, movies, television shows, newspapers, etc.

+Quality is critical for a data corpus, and a minor error in the training set may lead to inaccurate outputs in the system.

+It is important to keep the balance of the corpus of data by aligning and structuring the data assembly procedure.

+A corpus of data is the fundamental piece or backbone of a machine learning model.

 [Back to indra.ai](https://indra.ai)
 &copy;2022 Quinn Michaels; All Rights Reserved.